 Our founder Ozan Dağdeviren cares passionately about what the B Corp is.
 So, here is his explanation for the readers out there who are hearing about the concept of B Corp for the first time.
 You can also learn more about them from here.

-In a traditional organization, the CEO has the responsibility to the shareholders to maximize the profits.
-If there comes a decision point where a CEO either has to maximize the profit even though it has some societal costs, the CEO has to follow that route most of the time whatever the environment or societal cost is.
-If he or she does not do that then it is essentially the CEO neglecting his or her duties and can be replaced.
+In a traditional organization, the CEO has the responsibility to the shareholders to maximize profits.
+If there comes a decision point where a CEO has to maximize the profit even though it has some societal costs, the CEO has to follow that route most of the time, whatever the environment or societal cost is.
+If they do not do that, it is essentially the CEO neglecting their duties and can be replaced.
 In a B Corp, the CEO has an option B which is to say: “Okay.
-This is the more profitable way, but it does not essentially benefit all of the stakeholders if you take a broader view.
+This is the more profitable way, but it does not essentially benefit all stakeholders if you take a broader view.
 So, we will not go that route even though it is more profitable.”
 Therefore, being a B Corp gives that option to the CEO.

 Observations on how Covid-19 affecting the London startup ecosystem

 “It is not what happens to you, but how you react to it that matters.”